E-Sid/scripts/README.md

 - `qtc.bas` is QTc Interval calculator according to Bazett, Framingham, and, Hodges formulae.
 Bazett is the most commonly used.
 It is written in BASIC (FreeBASIC).
 - `map.bas` is Mean Arterial Blood Pressure Calculator.
 It is written in BASIC (FreeBASIC).
 - `mini-cog.bas` refers to Mini-Cog test.
 It is written in BASIC (FreeBASIC)
 - `audit.rexx` refers to Alcohol Use Disorders Identification Test (AUDIT).
-It is written in Rexx
+It is written in Rexx.
+Could be used on AROS, MorphOS, AmigaOS, Linux.

-## FreeDOS, MS-DOS, CMD
+## FreeDOS
-- `ect-age` refers to ECT dose calculation via Age-Based Method & Half Age-Based Method
+- `ect-age.bat` refers to ECT dose calculation via Age-Based Method & Half Age-Based Method
 - `cardiac.bat` refers to cardiac output calculator

 ## Twin Project